-Breaches of academic integrity carry one or more of the following penalties, depending on the severity of the infraction:
+Breaches of academic integrity carry one or more of the following penalties, depending on the severity of the infraction and repeated violations:

 - 1. Repeat of assignment with penalty on resubmitted work. - 2.
-Zero (0) credit for the violated assignment. - 3.
-Zero (0) credit ("F") for the course involved. - 4.
+Zero (0) credit for the violated assignment.
+This is the standard penalty for a first violation. - 3.
+Zero (0) credit ("F") for the course involved.
+This is the standard penalty for a second violation. - 4.
 Academic dismissal from the university.
+This is the standard penalty for a third violation.